Meithal/ccson/README.md

 Cisson is a JSON library in C. It can serialize C objects into JSON and parse JSON into C objects.

-Can be compiled in ANSI C or in modern C for better performance.

 ## Requirements
 Tested on Windows and Linux, should compile with MSVC and GCC.
 Cmake is helpful to easily include this library in your project,